rafalcode/petercooklifeinpieces/README.md

 Sir Arthur Streeb-Greebling is a persona of Peter Cook, widely recognised as one the great comedic geniuses of the United Kingdom.
 Peter invented him while he was quite young, and from that period there is a famous sketch of a Sir Arthur talking about his vain efforts teaching crows to swim underwater.
 Trying to get animals to do things they're entirey unsuited for is a common trope of Sir Arthur's.

 However there is some special about the elder Sir Arthur (Peter was only about 53 though) and besides the very sharp humour there is often also a poignancy to the futility of his activities.
-It's hard not to think that there was a slender connection between Sir Arthur and Peter himself.

 - First episode: Partridge in a Pear Tree.
 [Transcript](https://rafalcode.github.io/streeb12days/ep1_partridgepear.html).
 [Video](https://www.youtube.com/watch?v=IeRS-eOzH3Y).
 Aka, origins of Streebs and Greeblings.
 - Second episode: Turtle Doves.
 [Transcript](https://rafalcode.github.io/streeb12days/ep2_turtledoves.html).
 [Video](https://www.youtube.com/watch?v=l4qU7xLZkGs).
 Aka, Pekinese dog breed.